Vance Mueller

 Vance Mueller (born May 5, 1964) is an American former professional football player who was a running back with the Los Angeles Raiders of the National Football League (NFL).
 He played college football for the Occidental Tigers.

 Professional career

 Mueller played for the National Football League's Los Angeles Raiders.
 Vance Mueller was drafted by the Los Angeles Raiders in the fourth round of the NFL Draft in 1986, he was the 103rd overall pick.
 He played from 1986 to 1990.

 College career

 Mueller played college football at Occidental College.

-High school career
+Early life

 Mueller prepped at Jackson, CA High School.